mauilion/apisnoop/README.md

-# apisnoop_v3
+# APISnoop

-An apisnoop built for querying your cluster from multiple angles using a shared language.
+## Why do we need it?

+We ha

-## Setting it up
+## What does it do?

+APISnoop contains tooling necessary to analyze audit logs for the Kubernetes API server.

+These logs are loaded into postgres+hasura for analisys via sql+graphql.

+Th

-APISnoop is intended to be run in a kubernetes cluster with auditing enabled.
+is intended either be run in a kubernetes cluster with auditing enabled.

-We've included an example config that would setup an APISnoop compatible cluster.

 ```shell